OSHA Heat Rule: What Employers Should Know

 Break areas must be readily accessible and as close as possible to minimize time and effort to access them.

-While the mandated minimum rest break is 15 minutes every two hours for circumstances at or above the high heat trigger of 90°F, employees can take additional unscheduled rest breaks based on their judgment to manage heat strain.
+While the mandated minimum rest break is 15 minutes every two hours for circumstances at or above the high heat trigger of 90°F, these are mandatory rest breaks.
+Breaks should be taken in shaded or cool areas, with designated cooling spaces available so employees can recover from heat exposure, and employers must ensure access to clean drinking water.
+Employees can also take additional unscheduled rest breaks based on their judgment to manage heat strain.

 Break Areas